richengguy/case-rate/README.md

 " target="_blank"><img src="http://img.youtube.com/vi/fgBla7RepXU/0.jpg"
 alt="IMAGE ALT TEXT HERE" width="240" height="180" border="10" /></a>

+They provide a good overview of the underlying mathematics behind an outbreak and exponential growth in general.

 ## Using the tool

 The best way to set up the development environment is with